Fixed penalty notices - frequently asked questions

 The officers in Newcastle are not on commission and are salaried.
 Some of the issues and incidents they deal with do not result in a fixed penalty notice or are offences for which the option of a fixed penalty notice is not available.

-Fixed penalty notices are issued by officers directly employed by the Council or by police officers and support officers.
+Fixed penalty notices are issued by officers directly employed by the Council or by police officers and police community support officers.

 Fines are paid to the HM Courts & Tribunals Service and not to the Council.

 If you receive a fixed penalty notice, you have the option to either:

 - have your case heard in a court

 A fine is a penalty issued by a court following a conviction.